matthewhand/open-hivemind/README.md

 2. Install the required dependencies using `npm install`.

-3. Configure the environment variables as described in the `.env.example` file.
+3. Configure the environment variables as described in the `.env.sample` file.

 4. Start the bot using `npm start`.